vipulSharma18/we-have-video-models-at-home/README.md

 ## Roadmap:

 ### Data Plane:
 NVIDIA DALI and fused pre-processing and training kernels to speed up training. cuVS and other tools for fast data pipelines.
+Use cuFile and GPU Direct Storage.
+Create a fused kernel with DALI and cuFile for preprocessing.

 ### Model Plane:
 Which models will train the fastest?
 Multimodal FLA kernels.
 Multimodal fused MoE kernels.